gashawgedef/Steghub_Devops_Engineering_Projects/project-03-MERN_STACK/self_study_and_challenge_solutions.md

 **Cause:**  The reason why creating a React app takes too long on an AWS t2.micro instance is likely due to the limited computing resources available on that instance type.
 The t2.micro instance has lower CPU power and less memory (1 vCPU and 1 GB of RAM), which can cause processes like installing dependencies and building the app to take significantly longer.

-- **AWS Costs & Resource Management**

-Issue: Managing AWS resources efficiently while keeping costs low was a new experience.
-Cause: The variety of services and pricing options required careful planning and resource allocation.

 **Solutions Implemented**

 - **Securing the Database**